International Cricket Council: 1909–1963 – Imperial Cricket Conference

-On 30 November 1907, Abe Bailey, the President of South African Cricket Association, wrote a letter to the Marylebone Cricket Club's (MCC, England) secretary, Francis Lacey.
+On 30 November 1907, Abe Bailey, the President of the South African Cricket Association, wrote a letter to the Marylebone Cricket Club's (MCC, England) secretary, Francis Lacey.
 Bailey suggested the formation of an 'Imperial Cricket Board'.
-In the letter, he suggested that the board would be responsible for formulation of rules and regulations which will govern the international matches between the three members: Australia, England and South Africa.
-Bailey, wanted to host a Triangular Test series between the participant countries in South Africa.
-Australia rejected the offer.
-However, Bailey did not lose hope.
-He saw an opportunity of getting the three members together during the Australia's tour of England in 1909.
+In the letter, he suggested that the board would be responsible for the formulation of rules and regulations that would govern the bilateral international matches of the three members, Australia, England and South Africa.
+Bailey wanted to host a Triangular Test series among the participant countries in South Africa.
+However, Australia rejected the offer.
+Still, Bailey did not lose hope.
+He saw an opportunity of getting the three members together during Australia's tour of England in 1909.
 After continued lobbying and efforts, Bailey was successful.

 On 15 June 1909, representatives from England, Australia and South Africa met at Lord's and founded the Imperial Cricket Conference.
 A month later, a second meeting between the three members was held.
-The rules were agreed amongst the nations, and the first ever Tri-Test series was decided to be held in England in 1912.
+The rules were agreed upon amongst the nations, and the first-ever Tri-Test series was decided to be held in England in 1912.

 In 1926, West Indies, New Zealand and India were elected as Full Members, doubling the number of Test-playing nations to six.
-After the formation of Pakistan in 1947, it was given Test status in 1952, becoming the seventh Test-playing nation.
-In May 1961 South Africa left the Commonwealth and therefore lost membership.
+After the formation of Pakistan in 1947, it was given Test status five years later in 1952, becoming the seventh Test-playing, nation.
+In May 1961, South Africa left the Commonwealth and therefore lost membership.